onflow/cadence-lang.org/docs/tutorial/01-first-steps.md

 :::tip

-If you already know Solidity, you might want to start with the [Cadence Guide for Solidity Developers].
+If you already know Solidity, you might want to review the [Cadence Guide for Solidity Developers].
 It compares the two languages and points out the most impactful differences from the perspective of a Solidity dev.

 :::